-"Chef for a Day" Major Elements of the Plot Grades 2 and 3
+"Nothing But Blue Skies" Major Elements of the Plot

 Directions to Contest Directors: Give a copy of this sheet to each judge before the contest begins.

 Directions to Judges: Each speaker must include at least one of the following elements from the story in his or her presentation.
 Words may vary.
 It is up to the judge to decide if the speaker has included one of the elements.